 Dr. Beth Shaw, MHS Executive Director of Student Support Services, has decades of experience working with underprivileged children.
 Based on her knowledge and research on child psychology and brain development, she shared her expertise on the types of health services and interventions needed to redirect brain development and improve children’s outcomes.

 Nature Vs. Nurture

-Studies have shown that genetics play a definite role in a child’s growth mindset, but research also has shown that environment is a significant element as well.
-If a child from poverty experiences trauma or negative experiences early on in their development, it will shape their thought patterns, physical health and natural instincts.
+Studies have shown that genetics play a definite role in a child’s growth mindset, but research also has shown that the environment is a significant element as well.
+If a child from poverty experiences trauma or negative experiences early on in their development, it will shape their thought patterns, physical health, and natural instincts.